misterfish/stick/README.md

 		| listen (config.port) (...)

-# performance

-Stick is fast. (@todo link benchmark)

-Though it initially depended on Ramda, we have decided to eliminate that dependency by reimplementing many of the functions.
-While profiling the WebGL example we found that even trivial functions like `R.flip` and `R.tap` are surprisingly expensive.

-This really only becomes an issue in critical loops with millions of iterations per second.

-It is true that `a | b` compiles to three function calls, whereas `b (a)` is only one.
-But this is almost certainly not going to affect your app.
-Your JS runtime can call *a lot* of functions per millisecond.

-Nonetheless you are encouraged to mix and match our functions with whichever functional libraries you like -- Ramda, Lodash/FP, or anything else, as it suits you.

-	import { map, } from 'ramda'
-	import { filter, } from 'lodash/fp'
-	import { ifPredicate, } from 'stick-js'

-The stick idiom will still work, as long as the functions are curried and data-last.

-Furthermore Ramda is probably perfectly fine for your app, and its functions often provide type-checking and error messages (we don't), and many of their functions are more sophisticated. `R.map` works on functors and transformers, for example -- ours doesn't.

-And, it is our belief that if you are already using the `flow` pattern in Lodash/FP or the `pipe` function in Ramda, that it will really be a no-brainer to overload the operator and keep everything else the same.

-    _.flow (
-	  _.split (' '),
-	  _.map (capitaliseFirstLetter),
-	  _.join (' '),
-	) (myData)

-	// ->
-	myData
-	| _.split (' '),
-	| _.map (capitaliseFirstLetter),
-	| _.join (' ')

-merge benchmark: manual / index / ramda

 ## Working with functors: Maybe
 ### (or how to forget about `null` and `undefined` for a while)